On a variant of Hilbert's 16th problem: Acknowledgments

 \section{Acknowledgments}

+We thank to the reviewers their comments and suggestions which help us to improve the presentation of this paper.
 This work is supported by the Spanish State Research Agency, through the projects PID2022-136613NB-I00 grant and the Severo Ochoa and Mar\'ia de Maeztu Program for Centers and Units of Excellence in R\&D (CEX2020-001084-M), grant 2021-SGR-00113 from AGAUR, Generalitat de Ca\-ta\-lu\-nya, and by S\~ao Paulo Research Foundation (FAPESP), grants 2019/10269-3, 2021/01799-9 and 2022/14353-1.